Food Resilience through Agroecology

 Lead organization

-Himalaya Agroecology Research and Development (HARD) is a company founded in 2022 by a dedicated team of ecological, social and agricultural educators, practitioners and business people to bring the principles of ecology back to life in our communities and landscapes.
+• Himalaya Agroecology Research and Development (HARD) is a company founded in 2022 by a dedicated team of ecological, social and agricultural educators, practitioners and entrepreneurs to bring the principles of ecology back to life in the area’s communities and landscapes.
 Alisha Magar founded HARD as she wants to expand on her experience in rural community development.
 With a vision of empowered women leading development across eastern Nepal, she connects this region’s rich food culture with agroecology and women’s entrepreneurship.
-HARD has five main programs: research, biofertilizers development, women-led microenterprises, education, and generate awareness.
+HARD has five main programs: research, biofertiliser development, women-led microenterprises, education, and raising awareness (see video).

-Partner organization: Almost Heaven Farms is a permaculture research and development social enterprise based in eastern Nepal.
-It is led by Zachary Barton where he researches, demonstrates and trains local farmers and international visitors in permaculture design, soil health and ecological restoration.
+• Almost Heaven Farms is a permaculture research and development social enterprise based in eastern Nepal.
+It is led by Zachary Barton, who researches, demonstrates and trains local farmers and international visitors in permaculture design, soil health and ecological restoration (see video).

 Country